carlosmarte23/bootcamp-fullstack-js/01-javascript/notes.md

 After finishing these changes, the title filter now searches only the <h3> title, and the technology filter now searches only the article’s data-technology attribute instead of the whole text.

 🟢 Completed on November 12th, 2025.

+### Exercise 2 — Filter by Experience and Tech (advanced)

+After the previous changes, I now need to implement the experience-level filter and an advanced version of the technology filter that supports selecting multiple options.
+I’ll start with the experience-level filter using the data attribute in the HTML, which is populated from the JSON file.

+🟡 In progress - Last update on November 12th, 2025.